Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: Numerical results

 Our Faddeev equation result for $G_A(x)/g_A$ is depicted in Fig.\,\ref{FigGAx}, together with results from lQCD \cite{Jang:2019vkm, Bali:2019yiy}.
 The lighter blue band expresses the impact of $\pm 5\%$ variations in our diquark masses.
 Notably, scalar and axial-vector diquark variations interfere destructively, e.g.\ reducing $m_{[ud]}$ increases $g_A$, whereas $g_A$ decreases with the same change in the axial-vector mass.
 It is clear from Fig.\,\ref{FigGAx} that our prediction agrees with the lQCD results in Refs.\,\cite{Jang:2019vkm} and is similar to that in Ref.\,\cite{Bali:2019yiy} obtained from $z$ expansion.
 We will return to this point when we discuss PCAC below.
 The extracted values for $g_A$, the charge radius and the axial mass are

 As signalled above, the listed uncertainties in our values express the impact of varying the diquark masses.
-Further details and an extensive comparison with experimental data and lQCD results can be found in Ref.\,\cite{Chen:2020wuq}.

 In Table~\ref{tablegr}, referring to Fig.\,\ref{figcurrent}, we list the relative strengths of each diagram's contribution to the nucleon's axial charge.
-Diagram~(1), with the weak-boson striking the dressed-quark in association with a spectator scalar diquark, is overwhelmingly dominant.
-On the other hand, the contribution from diagrams~(5) and~(6) are identically zero in this case because the seagull terms, Eqs.\,\eqref{axsg} and \eqref{axsgcg}, are proportional to $Q_\mu$ and thus they do not contribute to $G_A$, which is determined by the $Q$-transverse piece of the nucleon axial current, see $G_A$'s projection, Eq.\,\eqref{gaproj}.
+Diagram~(1), with the weak-boson striking the dressed-quark in association with a spectator scalar diquark, is dominant.
+On the other hand, the contribution from diagrams~(5) and~(6) are zero in this case because the seagull terms, Eqs.\,\eqref{axsg} and \eqref{axsgcg}, are proportional to $Q_\mu$ and thus they do not contribute to $G_A$, which is determined by the $Q$-transverse piece of the nucleon axial current, see $G_A$'s projection, Eq.\,\eqref{gaproj}.
+(The impacts on all form factors of the pion pole terms in our current construction are detailed in Appendix~\ref{Apppionpole}.)

 In Fig.\,\ref{FigGPx} we depict our prediction for the induced pseudoscalar form factor $G_P(x)$, as well as corresponding lQCD results.
 The model-uncertainty band surrounding this curve cannot be distinguished when using the scale necessary to draw the figure.